Decisiv/life/README.md

 _ _ _ X X             _ _ _ _ X             _ _ _ X X
 _ _ _ X X             _ _ _ X X             _ _ _ X X
 ```

+### Challenge

+Implement a `next_tick` function that takes a 5x5 grid of cells and calculates the next state of the grid (killing and reanimating cells accroding to the 4 rules above).
+The grid will be represented as a 25-element list of boolean values where true means `alive` and false means `dead`.
+Tests are provided to help validate your result.